Ammon Bundy: Apprehension

-Pretrial court appearances and indictment relating to Malheur
+Pretrial proceedings and indictment

-On January 29, Bundy appeared before U.S. Magistrate Judge Stacie F. Beckerman alongside several other jailed militants.
+In January 2016, Bundy appeared before U.S. Magistrate Judge Stacie F. Beckerman alongside several other jailed militants.
 He explained the motives of the occupation to the court, saying that his "only goal from the beginning was to protect freedom for the people."
-However, Judge Beckerman denied him and the other militants release from jail, explaining that she would not release them as long as the occupation continued.
+Judge Beckerman denied him and the other militants pretrial release, explaining that she would not release them as long as the occupation continued.
 That same day, Bundy offered to plead guilty to the federal conspiracy charge alone, in exchange for the dismissal of the other charges against him, the dismissal of all of the charges filed against the other militants in custody at the time, and letting militants still at the refuge to leave peacefully without arrest.
 However, federal prosecutors rejected the offer.
 Bundy later repeatedly urged the militants remaining at the refuge to stand down and go home.

-In a March 3 interview, Bundy described his life in jail and continued to explain his motives regarding the occupation.
-Although he did not witness Finicum's death, Bundy also asserted Finicum had been cooperating with officers before they shot him.
+In interviews, Bundy said jail was the "most difficult thing I've ever done".

-On March 8, the federal grand jury in Oregon returned a new, superseding indictment that unsealed the following day, charging Bundy and 25 co-defendants with a variety of crimes in relation to the occupation.
-Bundy was charged with a total of three offenses: conspiracy to impede officers of the United States by force, intimidation, or threats; possession of firearms and dangerous weapons in federal facilities; and using and carrying firearms in relation to a crime of violence.
-The latter offense carries a possible life sentence.
+On March 8, 2016, the federal grand jury in Oregon returned a new superseding indictment that unsealed the following day, charging Bundy and 25 co-defendants with a variety of crimes in relation to the occupation.
+Bundy was charged with three offenses: conspiracy to impede officers of the United States by force, intimidation, or threats; possession of firearms and dangerous weapons in federal facilities; and using and carrying firearms in relation to a crime of violence.

 Bundy's attorney, Mike Arnold of Eugene, Oregon, was accused of organizing a social media harassment campaign against the public agencies involved in evidence gathering and prosecution of the case, and in particular the Oregon State Police.
 The Southern Poverty Law Center reported that sovereign citizen movement members also attempted to insert themselves into the case, filing a flurry of paperwork in a tactic common to the movement known as paper terrorism.
 Arnold also faced ethics complaints regarding attempts to unduly influence the potential jury pool and for possible ethical violations involving visits by Arnold's law firm to Bundy and other militants prior to their arrests, offering legal services.
-The complaint was later dropped by the Oregon State Bar on the basis that there was no sufficient basis to refer the lawyers to disciplinary counsel.
+The complaint was later dropped by the Oregon State Bar on the basis of insufficient evidence.